Nictiz/eu-nl-compared/maps/xtehr2zibs2024/PharmaceuticalProduct-comments.md

 | type_xtehr | Quantity |

 ### Comments
 This concept is absent in the zib.
+The zib has .Concentration.ProductAmount, but this seems dedicated to computation of the concentration of liquid ingredients, and not to represent the number of, for example, tablets.

 ## EHDSMedication.productName